abdoulousseini2028-droid/cats-vs-homework/README.md

 Game Overview:

-Your roommate is trying to finish their homework, but their cats keep demanding attention!
-Deploy strategic contraptions to keep the cats entertained and away from your roommate long enough to complete the assignment.
+Roommate is trying to finish their homework, but their cats keep demanding attention!
+We Deploy strategic contraptions to keep the cats entertained and away from our roommate long enough to complete the assignment.

 # Difficulty Modes